 Can I retry if unsuccessful?

 Yes.
-If you didn't reach your minimum you can re-submit your project as many times as you like.
+If you didn't reach your minimum you can re-submit your project.
 However, we recommend that you make some alterations.
 Why weren't you successful last time?
 Would a different funding target or completion date help?

 You can view advice on setting these in Hubbub Academy.